Elbert D. Thomas

 Elbert Duncan Thomas (June 17, 1883 – February 11, 1953) was a Democratic Party politician from Utah.
 He represented Utah in the United States Senate from 1933 until 1951.
-He served as the Chair of the Senate Education Committee.
+He served as the Chair of the Senate Education Committee, and is the last Democrat to serve as Utah's Class 3 Senator.

 Biography

 Thomas was born in Salt Lake City, Utah Territory, on June 17, 1883, to Caroline Stockdale and Richard Kendall Thomas.
 He was the fifth of 12 children.
 His parents loved the arts, especially the theater.
 They built the first Children's Playhouse west of the Mississippi River in a barn on their property, which they named the Barnacle.
 Elbert was involved in many plays held for the public in the Barnacle.
 His father was involved in local government and held conventions and political rallies at the Barnacle.
 His family later moved to a home across from what is now the Conference Center of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 This home is listed on the National Register of Historic Places.
 While an undergraduate student at the University of Utah, Thomas helped found the Amici Fidissimi Society in 1902.
-The AF Society was a men's fraternal organization which later affiliated with Phi Delta Theta fraternity, an international college fraternity, in 1914, becoming the Utah Alpha Chapter of the Fraternity.
+The AF Society was a men's fraternal organization which later affiliated with Phi Delta Theta fraternity, an international college fraternity, in 1914, becoming the Utah Alpha chapter of the Fraternity.
 Elbert was the first initiate into Phi Delta Theta at the University of Utah.

 Thomas married Edna Harker on June 25, 1907, in the Salt Lake Temple and they had three daughters together.
 Edna died in 1942, and Elbert later married Ethel Evans in 1946 in the Salt Lake Temple.